 The villa was fantastic for the four of us.
 Very spacious and comfortable.

 Margaret and Brian were friendly, approachable and very helpful (supplying details of activities on in the local town during the fiesta).

 This finca is:

 Outside this finca in Paredón, SpainThis finca is in the town near the mountains.
-It has a pool, outside lighting and a garden.
+It has a pool, outside lighting, a garden and a swimming pool.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.